rwblokzijl/stablecoin-survey/notes.md

 # General stablecoin papers

-[How to make a digital currency on a blockchain stable] (https://www.sciencedirect.com/science/article/pii/S0167739X18300475)
+[How to make a digital currency on a blockchain stable] (https://www.sciencedirect.com/science/article/pii/S0167739X18300475) Can We Stabilize the Price of a Cryptocurrency?: Understanding the Design of Bitcoin and Its Potential to Compete with Central Bank Money - SSRN-id2519367.pdf

 Are Stable Coins Stable? - Usman W. Chohan, MBA, PhD DuffieDigitalPaymentsMay2019.pdf